Here are some facts about Ottawa, Ontario, Canada that you may find helpful. (Updated May 2017)

 We are a bit biased but we know thousands of reasons why people would want to live in Ottawa (hence the reason for this website)!

-Ottawa is the fourth largest city in Canada.
-Toronto, Montreal & Calgary are higher.
+Ottawa is the fourth largest city in Canada behind Toronto (1), Montreal (2) & Calgary (3).
 In the province of Ontario, we are the second largest.

 Statistics on Ottawa